-Heather Driscoll received her BS and MS in botany from the University of Vermont, where she completed research on the origin and evolution of beech ferns (genus Thelypteris) in Vermont and sword ferns (genus Polystichum) on the Hawaiian Islands.
+Heather Driscoll received her B.S. and M.S. in Botany from the University of Vermont, where she completed research on the origin and evolution of two fern lineages using molecular data: beech ferns (genus Thelypteris) in Vermont and sword ferns (genus Polystichum) on the Hawaiian Islands.

-Mary Beth Klinger-Lawrence joined the Department of Biology faculty at Norwich University in 2017.
-She holds a BS from Clarkson University and a Ph.D. from the University of Vermont.
+Mary Beth Klinger-Lawrence joined the Department of Biology faculty at Norwich University in 2016.
+She holds a B.S. in biology from Clarkson University and a Ph.D. in neuroscience from the University of Vermont.

 Amanda Northrop arrived at Norwich University in 2020.
 She earned her BA in zoology and PhD in biology from the University of Vermont.

 Dr. James “Jim” Novak Novak is considered one of the leading experts in the study of how organisms adapt and evolve in environments where they are subjected to extreme stressors.
 At Norwich University, he currently teaches ecology and introductory biology labs.